 Wanting appreciation isn’t a judgment call, nor is it a negative slam about your personality.
 But, to understand what to do when you feel unappreciated, it’s a good idea to look at your reasons for wanting it.
 Writer, musician Adam Cole says, “You want to be careful not to confuse a desire for appreciation with other motives for doing something.
 Keep your motivations separate and understand them all.”

 Ask for what you need:

 If it’s appropriate for the situation, what to do when you feel unappreciated is, to be honest about what you need.
 “The best way to get more appreciation when you feel you have none is to directly tell those who you’re feeling unappreciated by that you feel that way,” says Stacy Caprio.
 “If they never know, then they will never have the chance to fix it.
 Getting it out in the open is the first step to resolving the issue.”

 Look at the situation from another perspective:

+Changing your perspective is crucial when exploring what to do when you feel unappreciated.
 Okay, so your boss didn’t say anything at the meeting about how amazing your work has been.
 Could they be showing their appreciation in another way?
 Maybe the fact that they approved extra vacation hours or that they assigned you a project that has a higher degree of responsibility was their way of saying that you did a great job.
 Sometimes you are getting the acknowledgment and appreciation that you want; you just don’t know it.

 Develop coping skills: